Clydexy/Clydexy/README.md

 - 👋 Hi, I’m @Clydexy
-- 👀 I’m interested in ...
+- 👀 I’m interested in Swift, Python, React.js
-- 🌱 I’m currently learning ...
+- 📫 Reach me at xuj1@kgv.hk

-- 💞️ I’m looking to collaborate on ...
+# Portfolio

-- 📫 How to reach me ...
+[This](erikxu.me) is my portfolio!
+Check it out

 <!---
 Clydexy/Clydexy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.